Are you an artist working with a participating venue?

 What’s the difference between a street artist and a street goods vendor?

 A Street artist can ONLY sell their own original artwork.
-A street goods vendor is not restricted to selling original artwork.
-A street goods vendor can re-sell items purchased elsewhere.
-Street artists cannot.
+A street goods vendor is not restricted to selling original artwork and can re-sell items purchased elsewhere.
 A street goods vendor is only allowed to sell at a festival or permitted event.
 A special license is required from the City's Business Licensing Office.